Thomas Dumaresq: The Savanna-la-Mar Hurricane

 During 1780, Rear-Admiral Joshua Rowley was sent to reinforce Jamaica against a possible Spanish threat.
 However, in October 1780 a hurricane formed off the coast of South America and would damage many British vessels, with the transport ship Monarch being sunk.
 Dumaresq, who was the Captain of the Ulysses was caught in this storm on October 6, 1780, resulting in only the foremast standing on the Ulysses.
 Having to drop all guns on the upper deck, Dumaresq would not get to Jamaica until the 26th of October 1780.

 Pelham Place

-With the prize money obtained from his command of the HMS Repulse under Lord Rodney during the Battle of the Saints Dumaresq would purchase the land of Pelham in Newton Valence, Hampshire and build Pelham Place.
+With the prize money obtained from his command of HMS Repulse under Lord Rodney during the Battle of the Saints Dumaresq would purchase the land of Pelham in Newton Valence, Hampshire and build Pelham Place.
 Pelham Place still stands today and is classified as a Grade II Listed Building.